EU greenlights mega subsidies for electric batteries | DW | 09.12.2019

 The companies receiving the subisidies will focus on four main aspects: raw and advanced materials, cells and modules, battery systems and repurposing, recycling and refining.

 Germany sought approval to grant up to roughly €1.25 billion, the Commission statement said.
-The country's participating companies include carmaker BMW, chemical company BASF, and battery maker Varta.
+The country's participating companies include carmakers BMW and Opel, chemical company BASF, battery maker Varta and the recycling branch of the mineral technology multinational Umicore, German Economy Minister Peter Altmaier said in Berlin on Monday.
+He added that the country should be able to produce batteries on an indsutrial scale by the middle of the next decade.

 cmb/rt (AFP, dpa)